LuisToxqui2023/osticket-prereqs/README.md

 <p>
 Afterwards continue setting up osTicket in the browser (click continue) then you will name the Helpdesk and other info.
-Select a default email that will receive emails from customers who submit tickets.
 </p>
 <br />